+full-time union employees

+47%

+percent of company-covered benefit premiums

+75 %

-full-time union employees 47% percent of company-covered benefit premiums 75 % Growth and Development Outpost employees have numerous opportunities to grow and develop in the workplace.
+Growth and Development

+Outpost employees have numerous opportunities to grow and develop in the workplace.
 Outpost Leadership, Exploration, and Development (LEAD) Program, Peer to Peer development forums, coach groups, Lean Team apprenticeships, and vendor product trainings are just some of the resources available to employees.

-Outpost's Diversity, Equity, & Inclusion Vision At Outpost everyone will be treated with dignity and respect, without fear of discrimination for being who they are.
+Outpost's Diversity, Equity, & Inclusion Vision

+At Outpost everyone will be treated with dignity and respect, without fear of discrimination for being who they are.
 As leaders we will create policies and practices that eliminate racism, sexism, homophobia, transphobia, ableism, ageism, division, and injustice.
 We will create an inclusive, cooperative culture to ensure everyone is welcome and respected.
 These actions and intentions are part of a solution towards an equitable and inclusive future for everyone.

-DE&I Task Force The first official meeting of Outpost's internal DEI Team took root at the beginning of the fiscal year in October 2022.
+DE&I Task Force

+The first official meeting of Outpost's internal DEI Team took root in October 2022.
 Team members applied to be considered for participation.
 The seven-member group consisting of clerks, managers, directors, and the GM/CEO, got to work immediately to awaken the team's purpose of providing direction and gathering employee feedback in support of the co-op's DEI vision.
 The first task was for each member of the group to identify their own individual biases toward goals and outcomes.
-Moving forward, the team has been developing resource materials for future learning and possible trainings.
+Moving forward, the team developed resource materials for future learning and possible trainings.

 promotional positions filled by BIPOC candidates 44% (Black, Indigenous, or People of Color) total training expenditures \$48,830 10.
 HUMANE ANIMAL CARE GUIDELINES & PRACTICES To develop a more compassionate world, Outpost avoids products that are knowingly produced or raised in a manner that is cruel to animals.
 Toward this end: - In departments where animal or meat products are sold, Outpost emphasizes products that are raised or produced under humane methods or conditions and will give preference to meat products certified by third-party inspection. - Outpost will not knowingly buy products from manufacturers who engage in animal testing, gestation crates, or the egg production process known as forced molting.
 Outpost takes several factors into consideration when purchasing animal products, including distance, transport time, processes taken and if suppliers have certifications.
 We only offer seafood that has been sustainably harvested, wild caught, or farmed in ecologically sound ways, including canned seafood.
-Health, Well Being, & Living Conditions - Dairy purchased is from cows confirmed to be free of rBGH/BST and other growth promoters, antibiotics, and hormones - Livestock/poultry confirmed to be free of synthetic growth promoters, antibiotics, and hormones of any kind - Eggs purchased/produced from hens prohibited from feed-toforce molting - Pork is produced from pigs not confined to crates - Animals are given access to pasture and actively graze total local meat and poultry sales 54% (of all meat and poultry sold) total organic meat and poultry sales 8% (of all meat and poultry sold) total total local raw eggs used in Central Kitchen 119,880 eggs
+Health, Well Being, & Living Conditions - Dairy purchased is from cows confirmed to be free of rBGH/BST and other growth promoters, antibiotics, and hormones - Livestock/poultry confirmed to be free of synthetic growth promoters, antibiotics, and hormones of any kind - Eggs purchased/produced from hens prohibited from feed-toforce molting - Pork is produced from pigs not confined to crates - Animals are given access to pasture and actively graze total local meat and poultry sales 54% (of all meat and poultry sold)

+(of all meat and poultry sold)